facelessuser/coloraide/docs/src/markdown/plugins/interpolate.md

 easing functions for specific color channels.
 Additionally, it accepts a user defined `point` indicating where between the colors the user is requesting the new color and the `index`, within the list of colors to be interpolated, of the color to the right of the `point`.
 The function should return the interpolated coordinates for the color.

+Additionally, an optional `Interpolator.setup` method is provided to allow for any additional setup required.
+Premultiplication is usually done in `setup` ahead of time.
+Resolution of undefined values can be recalculated here as well as it is usually needed so that premultiplication can be done on coordinates that contain undefined values.
+With that said, such calculations can also be deferred and handled on the fly if desired.

 Check out the source code to see some example plugins.